DOI-ONRR/blog-nrrd/src/pages/content-audit/index.md

 Now that I had my database and audit complete, it was time to update the approximately 160 content items that needed attention.
 I integrated annual page view analytics into the database as well, so I first prioritized updates based on page views.

 As I corrected issues found in the audit, I also updated the database to indicate that the issue was fixed.
-In addition, I notated what fixes were made in the audit section of the database.
+In addition, I noted what fixes were made in the audit section of the database.

 Because I cataloged my content into a functional database, I was able to create pivot tables and charts from the resulting pivots.
 I used these to visualize the amount of content that needed updating, which content types required updating, and to track my progress.